 We have strong working relationships with over 25 major Commercial Lines markets including:

 A combination of two or more classes or kinds of insurance in a single policy.
-A BOP policy, for example, is a package that can combine property, liability and automobile coverage for a business owner.
+A BOP policy, in Fresno for example, is a package that can combine property, liability and automobile coverage for a business owner.

-Contract by which an insurer agrees to make good the default or debt of another.
+Contract by which a Fresno insurer agrees to make good the default or debt of another.
 Actually, three parties are involved: the principal, who has primary responsibility to perform the obligation (after which the bond becomes void); the surety, the insurer with the secondary responsibility of performing the obligation if the principal fails to perform.
 (After the surety performs, recourse is against the principal for reimbursement of expenses incurred by the surety in the performance of the obligation, known as surety's rights of exoneration); and the obligee, to whom the right of performance (obligation) is owed.

-Coverage that guarantees that the insurance company will pay the insured business or individual for money or other property lost because of dishonest acts of its bonded employees, either named or by positions.
+Coverage that guarantees that the Fresno insurance company will pay the insured business or individual for money or other property lost because of dishonest acts of its bonded employees, either named or by positions.
 The bond covers all dishonest acts, such as larceny, theft, embezzlement, forgery, misappropriation, wrongful abstraction, or willful misapplication, whether employees act alone of as a team.

 EXCESS (UMBRELLA) COVERAGE

-This coverage can provide a combination of liability protection and physical damage coverage for loss due to vehicles owned, maintained or used in your business and can also include additional coverage such as medical payments and uninsured motorist protection.
+This Fresno coverage can provide a combination of liability protection and physical damage coverage for loss due to vehicles owned, maintained or used in your business and can also include additional coverage such as medical payments and uninsured motorist protection.

 Protection against damage to growing crops from hail, fire, or lightning provided by the private market.
 By contrast, multiple peril crop insurance covers a wider range of yield-reducing conditions, such as drought and insect infestation, and is subsidized by the federal government.

-Covers professionals for liability arising from their negligence and/or errors or omissions while performing their professional services.
+Fresno insurance covers professionals for liability arising from their negligence and/or errors or omissions while performing their professional services.

 EMPLOYMENT PRACTICES LIABILITY